sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-2.md

 This is similar to how Word treats `[Enter]` and `[Shift][Enter]` differently in terms of how much whitespace to insert after a line.

-## Inserting symbols and accented characters/diacritics
+## Inserting symbols and diacritics
  - Most symbols on the (US) keyboard are typed as-is.
 Notable exceptions, that need to be escaped
  (see [Part 1](LaTeX-for-Word-users-part-1.html)